storagebits/KISSS/README.md

 ## Hardware components
  - **Slide projector with wired remote**
 	 - Wired remote from those times are easily "hackable".
 They're just made of electrical contacts.
-I replaced it by a relay to manage slides progression.
+I kept the original 5 DIN connector which go to the projector and plugged the other side to a relay instead of the remote.
 <p>
 <a href="https://github.com/storagebits/KISSS/blob/master/images/remote1.jpg?raw=true" target="_blank"><img src="https://github.com/storagebits/KISSS/blob/master/images/remote1.jpg?raw=true" align="left" width="200" ></a>